monadplus/bdm-project/comparison.md

 **Cons:**

 - Overhead (manager, indexes, data structures) of HBase when HDFS is enough since most of the time we will be loading the set in memory and doing the filters in memory.
+- No support for scans.
+You need to lookup by all keys.

 ## MongoDB